Watch I: The Undertaker’s WrestleMania XX Entrance

 In the next few weeks, Kane is haunted by The Undertaker’s mind games – from creepy flickering videos of graves, rats, and snakes, flaming Taker’s cross symbols, lightning striking a ring post, rain pouring on the ramp, and Kane’s failed ring pyro.
 In the final Raw before WrestleMania XX, Kane was greeted with a dirty casket with an urn inside of it.
 Kane then went ballistic, throwing the casket out of the ring, and proclaimed he is not afraid of him.
 And then the ring lifted and shook on its own while Kane is standing, and the entrance ramp showed Taker’s final warning: “This Sunday (March 14), it all begins again.
 Rest in peace.”

 And now we go to March 14, 2004.
 WrestleMania XX.
 Kane made his way to the ring – the city landscape entrance stage burning and all.
-After Kane’s entrance, the lights went off and a familiar voice was heard.
+After Kane’s entrance, the lights went off, and a familiar voice was heard.
 Paul Bearer’s spooky “Oh yes!” blared through the arena.
 The Undertaker’s manager is back, and he is not alone – cloaked druids walked while bearing torches.
 Then the signature gong was heard once again as thunder roared.
-Slowly the latest rendition of Taker’s theme song is heard around Madison Square Garden, and then a man in black walks off the entrance ramp.
+Slowly, the latest rendition of Taker’s theme song is heard around Madison Square Garden, and then a man in black walks off the entrance ramp.
 It’s the resurrected Phenom with a look that fused both his American Badass and Deadman personas – black hat and leather coat as his entrance attire while retaining the Big Evil ring attire and black MMA-style gloves.

 Watch the amazing WrestleMania XX entrance of The Undertaker, my favorite pro wrestling entrance ever.